Sun-Lab-NBB/ataraxis-base-utilities/README.md

 ## Usage

+### Console
 Currently, the library contains the Console class, designed to abstract all console interactions.
 Below is a minimal example of how to use the class:
 ```
 # First, import the console class from the library.
 It also helps to include helper enumerations.
 from ataraxis_base_utilities import Console, LogBackends, LogLevel

+# The example below proceeds with using de novo Console class instantiation.

-# Configure Console to write messages to files in addition to terminals
+# Configure Console to write messages to files in addition to terminals.
 debug_log: str = "debug.json"
 error_log_path: str = "error.txt"
 message_log_path: str = "message.log"